Complex issues often keep teens from educational success.

 We established the Teen Legal Advocacy Clinic in 1998 on site at Hartford Public High School, one of six school-based legal services programs in the country at that time.
 In 2007, we opened a Clinic on site at Harding High School in Bridgeport.

-Our Mobile Legal Office stops throughout the community to help youth resolve legal issues.
+The Mobile Legal Office stops throughout the community to help youth resolve legal issues.
 We work with teens who are involved with other community agencies and with youth who live in shelters throughout the state.

 We provide legal advice and representation to help teens solve crises that prevent educational success: